monikatomanek/Encapsulated-learning/oop-python-guide/oop_guide.md

 drive_car('Tesla', 'Model 3')
 ```

-This works, but what if you want to manage multiple behaviors like braking, accelerating, parking?
-You would need to pass `brand` and `model` to every function.
-This quickly becomes repetitive, error-prone, and hard to organize.
+This works, but what if you want to also add speed, colour, fuel, and methods like brake, reverse, accelerate?
+You end up with a jungle of repeated arguments.

-### Code with OOP:
+### Using OOP:

 ```python
 class Car: